What is the ADA?

 For example:

-• An HIV-positive individual suffers a severe allergic drug reaction while on vacation and goes to the nearest emergency room.
+- An individual with HIV suffers a severe allergic drug reaction while on vacation and goes to the nearest emergency room.
 The hospital routinely treats people suffering from allergic drug reactions.
 Sending the patient to another hospital that allegedly has an "AIDS unit" would violate the ADA.

-• An HIV-positive individual is in a car accident and suffers severe third degree burns.
+- An individual with HIV is in a car accident and suffers severe third-degree burns.
 He is taken to the nearest hospital that does not have a burn unit.
 Sending the patient to another hospital that has a burn unit would not violate the ADA.

 What types of communication aids and services would a public accommodation be required to provide to persons with HIV/AIDS?